Danitilahun/Go_Concurrency/README.md

 fmt.Println("Wait() executed immediately")
 }

-in the above code not calling add before wait will cause the main go routine to behave as default
+In the above code not calling add before wait will cause the main go routine to behave as default